fjcmontenegro/notes/to-do.md

 - Create a solid grid system

+## canvas
+- Document it
+- Add README and make it public

 ## conways-game-of-life

 - Clean up code (get rid of unused css and review game code)